 - Try offering a few pool bikes, e-bikes or e-scooters.

-- Find out whether you're eligible for funding(external link) to install EV charging infrastructure.
+- Find out whether you're eligible for co-funding(external link) to install EV charging infrastructure.